endobit/gofire/README.md

 Use the `--output` flag to also log JSON to a file.

-Run `wifire` with no arguments to see the help and usage.
+Run `gofire` with no arguments to see the help and usage.

 ### plot

-After a session of logging with the `--output` flag run `wifire plot` and use the `--input` flag to specify a JSON log file.
-The result is a file called `wifire.png` the will look the following:
+After a session of logging with the `--output` flag run `gofire plot` and use the `--input` flag to specify a JSON log file.
+The result is a file called `gofire.png` the will look the following:

 ![sample plot](sample.png)